-Welcome to all quintile 1 secondary schools to the National School Nutrition Programme (NSNP)!
+We welcome all secondary schools to the National School Nutrition Programme (NSNP).

-The NSNP aims to enhance the educational experience of needy learners through the provision of a healthy meal at school.
-During its implementation, the NSNP has been shown to promote punctuality, regular school attendance and improving the concentration of learners and contributing to their general development
+The NSNP aims to enhance the learning capacity of learners through the provision of a healthy meal at schools.
+Where it is implemented, the programme has shown to improve punctuality, regular school attendance, concentration and the general well-being of participating learners.

-This manual is intended for the secondary schools that will be implementing the school nutrition programme to clarify important information about the programme.
-It is also intended as an update for the Department of Education officials already involved in activities of the school nutrition programme.
+This manual is intended to clarify important information to the secondary schools that will be implementing the school nutrition programme.
+The Department of Education officials and schools that are already involved in the activities of the programme can also use it to update their information.

-We hope that you will use this manual as a guide and resource document in your work as you provide healthy school meals, promote healthy eating habits and contribute to the growth, development, learning and overall achievement of the learners who attend your school.
+We hope that you will use this manual as a guide and resource document in your work as you provide school meals.
+We trust that it will encourage healthy eating habits and contribute to the growth, development, learning and overall achievement of learners in your school.

-We wish you all the best!
+We wish you all the best.